March 2019- Warwick, New York/Boca Raton, FL

 Datys has been employed by Westpark Capital since 6/2005.
 He was employed by Sterling Financial Investment Group from 10/2002-7/2005.
 Sterling Financial was expelled from the industry by FINRA 1/2008.

-If you have losses in an account in an account handled by Harry Datys, contact us to discuss how you may be able to recover damages for those losses through FINRA arbitration.
+If you have losses in an account in an account handled by Harry Datys, contact us for a no charge consultation to discuss how you may be able to recover damages for those losses through FINRA arbitration.

 Rex Securities Law , with offices in Boca Raton, FL, and Austin, TX, provides representation to investors nationwide who are seeking recovery of investment losses due to the negligence or fraud of stockbrokers and broker dealers.
 If you have questions about how your account has been handled, call to speak with an experienced securities attorney.